mateusnobre/mateusnobre/README.md

 ####  What I Love To Do:
 - Dance (Forró is my preferred dance)
 - HIking (Discovering beachs and waterfalls)
-- Talk with people from variou cultures and understand their context (Learning languages come as a natural hobby from that)
+- Talk with people from various cultures and understand their context (Learning languages come as a natural hobby from that)